getyourguide/db-rocket/README.md

 ### Troubleshooting

-On Mac, also upgrade the build library:
+On MacOs, also upgrade the build library:

 ```sh
 python3 -m pip install --upgrade build